State Highway 2 (New Zealand): History

 The section of SH 2 through Mangatawhiri had a poor crash record, and the seven-kilometre Mangatawhiri Deviation was opened in December 2008 to improve safety by bypassing it.
 Passing lanes in both directions provide safe passing opportunities.
 Grade-separated intersections improve safety for traffic wanting to cross or join the highway.

 SH 2 used to follow former SH 2A's route in Tauranga, along 15th Ave, into Turret Road, and across the harbour to Maungatapu, where it joined SH 29, and then headed across the Maungatapu Bridge to Te Maunga.
 This was changed in 2009 when a second harbour bridge opened next to the current one, providing four lanes of traffic and an overpass from the harbour bridges to the Takitimu Drive expressway.
 SH 2A became the old section until it was revoked in 2015.

 Before 3 August 2015, SH 2 used to travel via Te Puke.
 The Tauranga Eastern Link, a tolled motorway almost 23 km from Te Maunga Junction to Paengaroa officially opened on 30 July 2015.
 SH 2 now follows the Tauranga Eastern Link.
 The new four lane highway was constructed as part of the National government's Roads of National Significance, improving access from the east (Te Puke, Whakatāne, Ōpōtiki, Gisborne) and south from Rotorua and Taupō.
 It is the main route for trucks heading to the Port of Tauranga from Rotorua and the eastern Bay of Plenty, and connects the economically-important central plateau forestry industry with the port for export.
-This NZTA administered road is tolled at $2.00 for cars and motorcycles and $5.00 for trucks.
+This NZTA administered road was originally tolled at $2.00 for cars and motorcycles and $5.00 for trucks.

 SH 2 used to extend into Whakatāne, but this section was moved inland to pass through Edgecumbe and Awakeri, with SH 30 extended to Whakatāne to cover the former route.

-SH 2 used to run through the centres of Napier and Hastings before running to Pakipaki, following a coastal route between Napier and Hastings via the small town of Clive.
+SH 2 used to run through the centres of Napier and Hastings before running to Pakipaki, following a coastal route between Napier and Hastings via Clive.
 In 2005, 9.8 km of SH 2 from the northern outskirts of Hastings, through central Hastings and up to the southern terminus of the Hawke's Bay Expressway (numbered SH 50A at the time) at Pakipaki was revoked.
-Then, in 2019, SH 2 was shifted to the Hawke's Bay Expressway to reduce confusion and better reflect that the expressway is the spine of the Hawke’s Bay roading network, with the previous route between Napier and Hastings receiving a new designation of SH 51.
+In 2019, SH 2 was shifted to the expressway to reduce confusion, and the route between Napier and Hastings received a new designation of SH 51.